Controlled mines: History

 "Torpedoes" were in use during the American Civil War when such devices were made famous with the order given by David Farragut at Mobile Bay.
 After that war similar mines were being contemplated or put into use by other nations.

 In 1869 the United States Army Corps of Engineers was directed by Secretary of War William Belknap to assume responsibility for torpedoes for coastal defense.
 That responsibility continued through the formation of the U.S. Torpedo Service as part of the United States' seacoast defenses.
 In the United States, modern naval mine development began in 1869 at the Engineer School of Application under Major Henry Larcom Abbot at Willets Point, New York.
 Eventually, after calls for "rifled cannon" to cover the torpedo fields became reality, that service and the Corps of Engineers turned over responsibility to the newly formed coast artillery branch in 1901, which became the U.S. Army Coast Artillery Corps in 1907.

 The terms "mine" and "torpedo" were used interchangeably until modern usage began separating the term with "mine" applied to static explosive devices and "torpedo" to self-propelled or "locomotive torpedo" weapons.
 Even during the Spanish–American War the interchangeable terms caused confusion.

-In Britain, the term 'Submarine Mine' was used.
+In Britain controlled mines were termed submarine mines.
 Fixed minefields to defend harbours were the responsibility of the Royal Engineers (RE), which formed special companies of Submarine Miners to maintain them.
 Lieutenant-General Sir Andrew Clarke, Inspector-General of Fortifications 1882–86, found that he did not have enough Regular Army engineers to man all the minefields being installed so he decided to utilise the part-time soldiers of the Volunteer Force.
 After successful trials the system was rolled out to ports around the country, where the Submarine Miners might be drawn from the Regular RE, the Militia, or the Volunteers.
 The Submarine Miners were also to the fore in developing searchlights to illuminate the minefields.
 By 1907 the War Office had decided to hand responsibility for the minefields to the Militia, but several Volunteer units were converted to Electrical Engineer Companies employing their lights for coastal artillery control and, eventually, anti-aircraft defences.